School of Human Ecology

 Choose at least one course from each category.

-Choose any Physical Science course designated "P" in the Schedule of Classes.
+Choose any physical science course designated "P" in the Course Guide.

-Choose any Biological Science course designated "B" in the Schedule of Classes.
+Choose any biological science course designated "B" in the Course Guide.

 Math 210, 211 or 221, 3–5 cr